Portobello, Edinburgh: 20th century

-2000s
+21st century

 The 21st century has seen the emergence of community activities, some focused on the Promenade.
 The beach hosts regular beach volleyball, including Olympic beach-volleyball qualifiers, and the annual Big Beach Busk event.
 Other community activities focus more on the sea.
 They include the Portobello, Sailing, Kayaking and Rowing Club, Rowporty, and Eastern Amateur Coastal Rowing Club.
 Others concern community gardens, a monthly local food market, a youth theatre (now using a new web address), and culture and music.
 Artistic activity has become popular, including the annual Art Walk Porty.
 In April 2020 the Portobello Pencil Sharpening Project, thought to be an art installation, went viral on Twitter.

 In 2019 Portobello was voted the best neighbourhood in the UK at the 2020 Urbanism Awards.
 In 2021 it was considered by a Sunday Times panel to be one of the top eight places to live in Scotland.

 The Scottish Environment Protection Agency (SEPA) classed the quality of the swimming water as "sufficient" in its 2019 survey, a small improvement on the previous year, when dolphins were sighted off the coast.
 In 2020 there was a sighting of what was thought to be a swordfish.
 A wild swimmers' club has been braving the waves through the year since 2010.
 Meanwhile, a warmer alternative is provided by the Turkish Baths in Portobello Swim Centre.